-This paper models Aumann structures with complete lattices, and discusses unawareness.
-In multi-attribute state space models, although previous studies discussing unawareness assume that the family of spaces with a complete lattice, e.g., Heifetz et al. (2006) and Li (2009), there is no model that a standard state space is a complete lattice.
-Without formulating the family of spaces, this paper models a state space with a complete lattice by a set-theoretical and a constructive approach.
-However, in our models, although almost properties of the unawareness operator hold as previous studies, interestingly, Symmetry with non-trivial unawareness does not hold.
-This paper proposes a novel property, Reverse Symmetry, shows that non-trivial unawareness holds if and only if Reverse symmetry holds in our model, and suggests the implications.
-Keywords: State Space, Aumann Structure, Unawareness, Complete Lattice, Constructive Approach, Overloaded Operator.
+This paper models Aumann structures with complete lattices and discusses unawareness.

+In multi-attribute state space models, although previous studies discussing unawareness assume a family of spaces with a complete lattice, there is no model in which a standard state space is a complete lattice.
+Without formulating the family of spaces, this paper models a state space with a complete lattice using a set-theoretic and a constructive approach.
+However, in the presented model, although almost all the properties of the unawareness operator as those of previous studies hold, Symmetry with non-trivial unawareness does not.
+Consequently, this paper proposes a property, the Reverse

+Symmetry, to show that non-trivial unawareness holds if and only if this Reverse shi, Tokyo, 192-0393, Japan.